ninjaaaaah/story/Story.md

 # Chapter 3: The Promotion

 The boss decided to have a talk with him.
+"Steve, it's time you became a Team Leader."

 # Chapter 4: Leadership